-C. Unless a determination is made by the appeals examiner that a request to reschedule a hearing is made for the purpose of delay, a hearing must be rescheduled by the appeals examiner for good cause as determined by the appeals examiner.
-Good cause includes the following: (1)
+C.B.Unless a determination is formally made in writing by the appeals examiner that a request to reschedule a hearing is made for the purpose of delayor where a party has expressed disagreement, as provided for in subpart 4(B), and the reason for the disagreement outweighs the need for the rescheduling, a hearing must be rescheduled by the appeals examiner for good cause as determined by the appeals examiner.
+Good cause includes the following:

-(1) to accommodate a witness;
+- (1) to accommodate a witness; - (2) to obtain necessary evidence, preparation, or representation;

-- (2) to obtain necessary evidence, preparation, or representation; - (3) to review, evaluate, and respond to new evidence; - (4) to permit negotiations of resolution between the parties; - (5) to permit the agency to reconsider; - (6) to permit actions not previously taken; - (7) to accommodate a conflict of previously scheduled appointments; - (8) to accommodate a physical or mental illness; - (9) where an interpreter, translator, or other service necessary to accommodate a person with a disability is needed but not available; or - (10) any other compelling reasons beyond the control of the party that prevents attendance at the originally scheduled time. - D. If requested by the appeals examiner, a written statement confirming the reasons for the rescheduling request must be provided to the appeals examiner by the requesting party.
+- (3) to review, evaluate, and respond to new evidence; - (4) to permit negotiations of resolution between the parties; - (5) to permit the agency to reconsider; - (6) to permit actions not previously taken; - (7) to accommodate a conflict of previously scheduled appointments; - (8) to accommodate a physical or mental illness;

+(9) where an interpreter, translator, or other service necessary to accommodate a person with a disability is needed but not available; or

+(10) any other compelling reasons beyond the control of the party that prevents attendance at the originally scheduled time.

+D.C.
+If requested by the appeals examiner, a written statement confirming the reasons for the rescheduling request must be provided to the appeals examiner by the requesting party.